SJ-SCM/Prototype_V00/README.md

 (1) increase the dataset

-(2) compare results to a sequence alignment
+(2) compare the results to a basic alignment

 If you are interested in the project you can see more at intuitiveinformatics.com or contact me at group@intuitiveinformatics.com or sarah_joseph@live.com